saicharansigiri/DDos-Detection-using-ML/README.md

 # DDos-Detection-using-ML
+* Denial of service (DOS) attacks are a serious threat to network security.
+These attacks are often sourced from virtual machines in the cloud, rather than from the attacker’s own machine, to achieve anonymity and higher network bandwidth.
+* Past research focused on analyzing traffic on the destination (victim’s) side with predefined thresholds.
+These approaches have significant disadvantages.
+* They are only passive defenses after the attack, they cannot use the outbound statistical features of attacks, and it is hard to trace back to the attacker with these approaches.
+* There are many different DDos detection Techniques,But they are Not effective to mitigate these attacks.
+  So, In this Project we Implemented the 8 different types of  ML(Machine Learning Techniques) to detect DDos attacks From Source Side in Cloud Infrastructure.

 * DDos detection using ML Techniques we have Trained our models using NSDL -Dataset & implemented 8 differenet ML Models To Detect DDos.
 * We split our gathered data into training samples and testing samples.